8go/nostr-commander-rs/README.md

       --publish-pow [<NOTE>...]
           Publish one or multiple notes with proof-of-work (POW).
 Use also '--pow-difficulty' to specify difficulty
-      --dm [<NOTE>...]
+      --dm [<ARGS>...]
-          Send one or multiple DMs.
-DM messages will be encrypted and preserve privacy
+          Send one or multiple DMs to one given user.
+DM messages will be encrypted and preserve privacy.
+The single recipient is specified via its public key, a string in the form of 'npub1...'.
+The first argument is the recipient key, als further arguments are texts to be sent.
+E.g. '-dm 'npub1SomeStrangeNumbers "First msg" "Second msg"' --add-relay [<RELAY_URI>...]
-      --add-relay [<RELAY_URI>...]
           Add one or multiple relays.
 A relay is specified via a URI that looks like 'wss://some.relay.org'.
 You can find relays by looking at